-- Skin rash with irregular red spots (erythema multiforme). - Serious, sudden allergic reaction with symptoms such as fever and blisters on the skin and peeling of the skin (toxic epidermal necrolysis). - Symptoms of withdrawal may occur in newborn babies of mothers that have used <Product name> during their pregnancy. - Stroke - Disorder of the heart muscle (cardiomyopathy) - Inflammation of the heart muscle (myocarditis) - Inflammation of blood vessels (Vasculitis), often with skin rash with small red or purple bumps
+- skin rash with irregular red spots (erythema multiforme) - serious, sudden allergic reaction with symptoms such as fever and blisters on the skin and peeling of the skin (toxic epidermal necrolysis).
+See section 2. - symptoms of withdrawal in newborn babies of mothers that have used <Product name> during their pregnancy - stroke - Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS) consists of flu-like symptoms with a rash, fever, swollen glands, and abnormal blood test results (including increased white blood cells (eosinophilia) and liver enzymes).
+See section 2. - disorder of the heart muscle (cardiomyopathy) - inflammation of the heart muscle (myocarditis) - inflammation of blood vessels (Vasculitis), often with skin rash with small red or purple bumps